2011 Kansas State Wildcats football team: Miami

 Collin Klein rushed 22 times, often up the middle of the Hurricanes’ defense, for 93 yards and a touchdown while also completing 12 of 18 passes for 133 yards and two touchdowns.

-Helping him was the much-improved blocking of K-State’s offensive line, and the consistent running of John Hubert, who had a breakthrough performance with a career-high 166 yards and a touchdown in 18 attempts.
+Helping him was the much-improved blocking of K-State's offensive line, and the consistent running of John Hubert, who had a breakthrough performance with a career-high 166 yards and a touchdown in 18 attempts.

 In addition Nigel Malone had his third interception in as many games making him one of only 7 FBS players to average one interception per game.

-While much of the preseason talk at running back revolved around hyped transfer Bryce Brown, it’s Hubert who is emerging as the team’s go-to runner.
+While much of the preseason talk at running back revolved around hyped transfer Bryce Brown, it is Hubert who is emerging as the team's go-to runner.

 This game also marked the second consecutive season of K-State being undefeated entering into conference play.
 It also marked K-State's second consecutive season of going undefeated in non-conference play.

 This game also marked K-State's first win over a team currently in the ACC conference. (note: Syracuse was admitted to the ACC on September 18, and K-State had previously beaten Syracuse in the 1997 Fiesta Bowl.)